regulad/regulad.github.io/minecraft/_posts/2020-11-24-Minecraft Global Bans.md

 Assuming that changes will only apply to Realms, Featured Servers, and Normal XBL multiplayer in Minecraft (Bedrock), I doubt it will have a big issue in the context of Minecraft (Bedrock) alone, since Online Play can already be restricted via other Microsoft shenanigans.

 As for Minecraft Java Edition, the "core" userbase, nothing is said for certain.
-Based off of what little information we have, I would assume that the Global bans would only apply to Realms and Offical Minecraft Partner run (Featured) servers.
-LAN play and other servers are likely to be uneffected.
+Based off of what little information we have, I would assume that the Global bans would only apply to Realms and Official Minecraft Partner run (Featured) servers.
+LAN play and other servers are likely to be unaffected.

-(If they were, I am sure that the communities surronding said other servers would collapse in an instant.
+(If they were, I am sure that the communities surrounding said other servers would collapse in an instant.
 Hey!
 There is that one condition!)

 I would assume that moderators on Featured Servers would now have the ability to flag players for banning via a command or a moderation panel.